Category Archives: Awesomeness

 • Stop, listen, and think.
 We often just want to move and try stuff, but if you stop for a second, really listen to what your coach is saying, and think it though, you’ll have better results (Hint: think more zen tortoise than chimpanzee on meth).
 One thing that helps me tremendously when I’m trying to master a new move is repeating the coach’s words back to myself.
 “Bring tails to poles, and key to the wrapped side”, “move towards the free leg, and continue the rotation”.
 You get the idea.
 Sometimes, just saying it out loud deciphers it in your brain.

 • Take the time to get familiar with your teacher’s particular orientation vocabulary.
-It’s kind of like learning a foreign language!
+It’s kind of like learning another language!
 It’s likely that you’ll hear key phrases again and again – once you’ve cracked the code, you’ll be fluent in this teacher’s “aerial-ese”.

 The Teacher’s Challenge